 Best of all, you are no longer stuck with the outskirts of town.
 If you want to enjoy a city-escape, you can now stay at a number of not compromise on lifestyle.
 However, it is important to check in advance before traveling.

 Although we hope it never happens, anyone can get sick on holidays, including Fido.
 So before heading off, find out where the local vet or pet hospital is.
 This is particularly important if you are going camping or heading somewhere remote.
 Also don’t forget to pack any pet medication you may need and take enough for the whole time you are away.

 Once you are on your fabulous holiday, what do you do if you want to check out that fantastic new show or gourmet restaurant up the road?
 If you think you will want some time without pooch in tow, enquire about a dog sitter.
 Check with your accommodation first.
 Do they offer this service?
 If not, are there any reliable sitters in the area?
 Will they come to you or do you take the dog to them?
+Alternatively, you can use apps like Rover to help find a dog sitter wherever you are.
 Just look into this before you go ahead and book your accommodation so you will not be disappointed.

 PETS ARE A BIG PART OF OUR LIVES